alyoawesome/Educational-Planner/README.md

 - You can save the state of my application by pressing on the "Save All Data" button
 - You can reload the state of my application by pressing on the "Load All Data" button

+# Phase 4: Task 2

+Here is an example of a user adding a test assignment to their math course and to the "all assignments" panel, adding a project assignment to their biology course and to the "all assignments" panel, and deleting a test assignment from their math course and from the "all assignments" panel.

+Wed Nov 30 21:14:05 PST 2022
+Added Assignment: test to math

+Wed Nov 30 21:14:05 PST 2022
+Added Assignment: test to all assignments panel

+Wed Nov 30 21:14:32 PST 2022
+Added Assignment: project to Biology

+Wed Nov 30 21:14:32 PST 2022
+Added Assignment: project to all assignments panel

+Wed Nov 30 21:14:52 PST 2022
+Deleted Assignment: test from math

+Wed Nov 30 21:14:52 PST 2022
+Deleted Assignment: test from all assignments panel